myatktun/myatktun.github.io/_sources/AITools.rst

         - use ``get(map())`` to use the data from ``map()`` in the next module
         - using ``get()`` and ``map()`` can save more operations than using aggregators and iterators, as functions can be mapped directly in the module
+        - ``merge()``: easiest way to deal with arrays of same structure
+        - spread functions over multiple set variable modules, test often, and then only start to optimise
     * **Variables**
         - allow organisations to store data and reuse
         - System and Custom variables